chamilo/chamilo-lms/README.md

 Then enter the main/install/index.php and follow the UI instructions (database, admin user settings, etc).

-After the web install process, change the permissions back to a reasonnably safe state:
+After the web install process, change the permissions back to a reasonably safe state:
 ~~~~
 chmod -R 755 .
 chown -R www-data: public/ var/